 We tend to make a very big deal out of birthdays and a much smaller deal of Valentine’s Day.
-This year, we spent the weekend going to Sweetheart Festival on two days with various friends and attending a Super Bowl party.
+This year, we spent the weekend going to Sweetheart Festival for two days with various friends and attending a Super Bowl party.
 Turns out, by the time Valentine’s Day rolled around, we were more than a little tired.

 I like Concina & Cantina (formerly Mi Concina) in Berthoud.
-Located in a big Victorian house on a corner downtown, it’s constantly good Mexican food.
+Located in a big Victorian house on a corner downtown, it’s consistently good Mexican food.
 The space is cozy and the portions are big.

 Concina & Cantina in Loveland has a different ambiance.
 It’s located in a strip mall along Hwy 287 near King Soopers on 29th Avenue.
-It’s has a more casual dining feeling with a soda machine on the back wall and a small bar in the one open-room restaurant.
+It has a more casual dining feeling with a soda machine on the back wall and a small bar in the one open-room restaurant.

 We chose a corner table and I ordered a Michelada ($10) and we ordered chips and salsa, $1.50 each.
 A michelada is like a red beer albeit spicy.
 Mine was huge and there was no way for me to finish it as I would have suffered from a sodium overdose.
 It was delicious though.
 The only other place I’d had one was on the beach in Mexico.

 The salsa is okay, but the chips are warm, a must in our Mexican restaurant book.
-While Ryan ordered the seafood enchilada ($13.25) and ice tea, I got an asada taco and an al pastor taco, $3.50 each.
+While Ryan ordered the seafood enchilada ($13.25) and iced tea, I got an asada taco and an al pastor taco, $3.50 each.

 We also got the jalapeno toreados ($2.50) which were actually serrano peppers and they were spicy.
 Ryan ate one like a shishito before he realized this fact and nearly cried.
-When I say they were HOT, you can believe that they were HOT.
+When I say they were HOT, you can believe that they were vert HOT.
 I didn’t finish the last one so those who know me, know.

 They have a list of tortas I’d like to try and I already know the burritos are good.
 Plus, Ryan thought his enchilada was yummy and he’s not the easiest guy to please when it comes to food.
 With an excellent happy hour, fair prices, and friendly services, it’s a good Mexican restaurant, it just won’t be my go-to place for tacos.